github/opensource.guide/_articles/leadership-and-governance.md

 ---
-title: Leadership & governance
+title: Leadership and Governance
-following: _articles/troubleshooting.md
 ---

 Your project is growing, people are engaged, and you're committed to keeping this thing going.
-At this stage, you're probably starting to wonder how to formalize your processes.
+At this stage, you may be wondering how to incorporate regular project contributors into your workflow.

-Maybe you want to give commit access to a community member who's made significant contributions.
-Maybe you've gotten into a debate with your community and realized you didn't know how to resolve it.
+Maybe you want to give commit access to someone who's made significant contributions.
+Maybe you got into a debate with a community member and realized you didn't know how to resolve it.

 If you have questions about leadership and governance for open source projects, we've got answers.

-* TOC
-{:toc}

 ## What are examples of formal roles used in open source projects?